JACOBSON V MASSACHUSETTS, 197 U.S. 11 (1905)

 In Jacobson the issue before the Supreme Court was whether a Massachusetts statute which fined Jacobson $5 for his refusal to submit to a smallpox vaccination was constitutional.
 Ultimately, the Court upheld the statute since "nothing clearly appears that would justify this court in holding it to be unconstitutional and inoperative in its application to the plaintiff in error."
-The question here is not whether this holding was correct as it specifically applied to Jacobson, but whether Jacobson can be used as precedent by the State to plunge a novel "vaccine" into your arm without consent.
+The question here is not whether this holding was correct as it specifically applied to Jacobson, but whether Jacobson can be used as precedent by the State to plunge an experimental "vaccine" into your arm without consent.

 Although this court has refrained from any attempt to define the limits of that power, it has distinctly recognized the authority of a State to enact quarantine laws and "health laws of every description;" indeed, all laws that relate to matters completely within its territory and which do not, by their necessary operation, affect the people of other States.
 According to settled principles, the police power of a State must be held to embrace, at least, such reasonable regulations established directly by legislative enactment as will protect the public health and the public safety.
 Gibbons v.
 Ogden, 9 Wheat.
 1, 22 U. S. 203

 In citing Gibbons, the Court sets forth settled principle that quarantine and health laws are within the authority of a state to enact.
-Based on Jacobson's restatement of Gibbons, the majority of modern commentators declare Jacobson confers unlimited police power to a state to mandate a novel "vaccine."
+Based on Jacobson's restatement of Gibbons, the majority of modern commentators declare Jacobson confers unlimited police power upon a state to mandate a novel "vaccine."

 * Gostin is the Director for the Center for Law and the Public's Health at John Hopkins - A Collaborating Center of the WHO and CDC and author of the Model State Emergency Health Powers Act.

+Necessity means a mandate cannot be exercised in “an arbitrary, unreasonable manner” or go “beyond what is reasonably required for the safety of the public.”
 The state must act only in the face of a demonstrable health threat.
-Necessity requires, at a minimum, that the subject of the compulsory intervention pose a threat to the community.
+Necessity requires, at minimum, that the subject of the compulsory intervention pose a threat to the community.

 2) Reasonable means

 Although government may act under conditions of necessity, its methods must be reasonably designed to prevent or ameliorate the threat.
-Jacobson adopted a means/ends test that required a reasonable relationship between the public health intervention and the achievement of a legitimate public health objective.
+Jacobson adopted a means/ends test that requires a reasonable relationship between the public health intervention and the achievement of a legitimate public health objective.
 Even though the objective of the legislature may be valid and beneficent, the methods adopted must have a “real or substantial relation” to protection of the public health and cannot be “a plain, palpable invasion of rights.”

 Even under conditions of necessity and with reasonable means, a public health regulation is unconstitutional if the human burden imposed is wholly disproportionate to the expected benefit. “[T]he police power of a State,” said Justice Harlan, “may be exerted in such circumstances or by regulations so arbitrary and oppressive in particular cases as to justify the interference of the courts to prevent wrong . . . and oppression.”
 Public health authorities have a constitutional responsibility not to overreach in ways that unnecessarily invade personal spheres of autonomy.
 This suggests a requirement for a reasonable balance between the public good to be achieved and the degree of personal invasion.
 If the intervention is gratuitously onerous or unfair, it may overstep constitutional boundaries.